briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

         5. _(E)_ It is operated by the vehicle owner or an employee of the owner.

-7. _(g)_ This section does not apply to a person that has in the person’s possession an opened container of beer or intoxicating liquor on the premises of a market if the beer or intoxicating liquor has been purchased from a D liquor permit holder that is located in the market.
+7. _(g)_ This section does not apply to a person that has in the person's possession an opened container of beer or intoxicating liquor on the premises of a market if the beer or intoxicating liquor has been purchased from a D liquor permit holder that is located in the market.

-    As used in subsection (g) of this section, “market” means an establishment
+    As used in subsection (g) of this section, "market" means an establishment
     that:

     1. _(1)_ Leases space in the market to individual vendors, not less than